3lvia/core-github-actions-runner/README.md

 This will clone a fresh copy of the upstream repository and try to reapply the changes.
 **If you are out of date with the upstream repository, this will also include any new (unrelated) changes.**
-It is recommended to sync with upstream using the above command if you are out of date, before trying to edit the `remove_software_list` or `add_software_list` variables.
+It is recommended to sync with upstream using the above command if you are out of date, before trying to edit the `removeSoftwareList` or `addSoftwareList` variables.

 ## Deleting old runners